scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

 This representation has a few side-effects on the usage of such definitions:

-1. Due to the fact that single definition often gets desugared into multiple lower-level ones, one need to always use unquote splicing to unquote pattern definitions into other trees:
+1. Due to the fact that a single definition often gets desugared into multiple lower-level ones, you must always use unquote splicing to unquote pattern definitions into other trees:

         scala> val tupsum = q"..$patdef; a + b"
         tupsum: universe.Tree =